The 10 Best DAWs in the World (2023) for Windows and Mac

 - This is very user-friendly and has some great piano, guitar, bass sounds, and vocal plugins, making it very easy to get started on a new project.

-- A good bank of post-production plugins and the DAW can be used for mix and mastering purposes.
+- A good bank of post-production plugins and the DAW can be used for mixing and mastering purposes.

 - Live Loops, which was introduced recently breaks away from the visual monotony of horizontal interfaces.
 Live Loops is grid-based.